Side event details

 Details

 The Convention on Wetlands plays a crucial role in the conservation and sustainable use of wetlands globally.
 However, achieving its objectives requires substantial resources and innovative financing mechanisms.
-This high-level side event will explore how private sector investments and different types of financial mechanisms can contribute to wetland conservation, restoration, and sustainable management, as well as how Parties can better leverage existing institutional opportunities such as the GEF.
+This high-level side event will explore how private sector investments and different types of financial mechanisms can contribute to wetland protection, restoration, and sustainable management, as well as how Parties can better leverage existing institutional opportunities, such as the GEF.
 By showcasing successful case studies and fostering dialogue between stakeholders, this event aims to catalyze action and partnerships for enhanced engagement of key actors such as development banks, financial institutions and private sector in wetland conservation.

 Objective: